 If you thought we had run out of details to talk about in Android's latest Lollipop iteration, think again.
 We'll go into 5.1 in gory detail for Getting to Know Android but in the meantime there are still a couple of little details worth pointing out individually.
 One of those is a tweak to fast scroll bars.

 Fast scroll bars are typically used in lists of alphabetically-organized content, where users might want to quickly scroll to a particular entry or section.
+In 5.0, the fast scroll bar was an oblong shape sitting on a tiny little wire of a scroll track, but it served its purpose.
 Read More

 Remember when developers got their pre-release Ouya kits and started showing them off?
 In those videos, the controllers looked kinda crummy.
 Thankfully, the company said those were absolutely not indicative of the final design that will go out to consumers.
 Turns out, they really weren't!
 The company has detailed some changes and they sound pretty good.

 For starters, the D-pad design has changed from a disconnected disc to the typical cross style that we've all gotten used to since the NES.
+The control sticks are more grippy as well.
+Also, the universally panned trigger buttons have been improved to have better mechanics and be more flush with the controller.
 Read More

 Before you get too excited, let's start with the disclaimers.
 For starters, while yes, some users over on XDA managed to get LTE service working in very select AT&T markets, this probably won't work in your area.
 Also, this is not the intended use of your phone, so if you're not comfortable screwing with radios on your phone, you should probably skip the whole freaking out thing.